JonnyAsh/ISS-Logbook/README.md

 Sqlalchemy 1.4.41
 Sqlite3 3.39.2
 ```
-For a full list of library dependencies:
+For a full list of library dependencies, see `requirements.txt`.

-`pip install -r requirements.txt`

 -----------------------------------------------------------